TopoToolbox/pytopotoolbox/README.md

 ### Installing from repository

-If want to install the package direktly from the repository, without first generating a ".whl" file.
+If want to install the package directly from the repository without first generating a ".whl" file.

 ```bash
 cd path/to/pytopotoolbox